clegggrant/CS-157A-Project/README.txt

 ﻿				Bank Management System Setup
 1. Make sure you have Java 8 or newer installed.

 2. You will need to have Oracle 11g installed.
-You can do so from this link.

 	a.
 IMPORTANT: Installation asks you to make a password.
 Remember that password.
 You will need it in the next step to create the Client user.